RangoGM/ccna-labs/14 OSPFv3 (CML + PKT)/README.md

 *(Noticed that OSPF is learned by **Link-Local Addresses (fe80::)** not **Global-Unicast Addresses**)*

+>[!NOTE]
-#### Why OSPFv3 Uses Link-Local Addresses (LLA)
+> #### Why OSPFv3 Uses Link-Local Addresses (LLA)
-Unlike OSPFv2 (IPv4) which relies on interface IPs, OSPFv3 uses **Link-Local Addresses (fe80::)** as its foundation.
+> - Unlike OSPFv2 (IPv4) which relies on interface IPs, OSPFv3 uses **Link-Local Addresses (fe80::)** as its foundation.
 This shift provides three major advantages:

-- **Decoupling of Topology and Addressing:** OSPFv3 separates "network mapping" from "prefix advertising."
+>   - **Decoupling of Topology and Addressing:** OSPFv3 separates "network mapping" from "prefix advertising."
 Routers establish adjacencies using LLAs first.
 Global Unicast Addresses (GUAs) are then treated simply as "prefix information" rather than the basis for the connection.

-- **Enhanced Stability:** Modifying, adding, or deleting Global Unicast prefixes on an interface will not cause OSPF neighbor flaps.
+>   - **Enhanced Stability:** Modifying, adding, or deleting Global Unicast prefixes on an interface will not cause OSPF neighbor flaps.
 In OSPFv2, changing an interface IP resets the adjacency; in OSPFv3, the neighbor relationship remains rock-solid.

-- **Protocol Efficiency:** On Point-to-Point links, OSPFv3 can form neighbors and route traffic using only Link-Local addresses.
+>   - **Protocol Efficiency:** On Point-to-Point links, OSPFv3 can form neighbors and route traffic using only Link-Local addresses.
 Configuring Global Unicast addresses becomes optional for transit links, simplifying the addressing scheme.

 **➡️ *In short: OSPFv2 is 'IP-specific', while OSPFv3 is 'Link-specific'.
 This makes IPv6 routing much more resilient to addressing changes*.**